The Time Has Come (Martina McBride album)

-The Time Has Come is the debut studio album by American country music artist Martina McBride, released in 1992.
-The album rose to the #49 position on the Billboard Top Country Albums chart.
+The Time Has Come is the debut studio album by American country music artist Martina McBride, released on May 5, 1992, by RCA Records Nashville.
+The album rose to the No. 49 position on the Billboard Top Country Albums chart.
 It includes the singles "The Time Has Come", "Cheap Whiskey" and "That's Me", all of which charted on the Billboard country charts.
 "The Time Has Come" was the highest-peaking of the three, reaching #23.
 "When You Are Old" was later recorded by Gretchen Peters on her 1996 album The Secret of Life.

 Track listing

 Personnel

+Credits adapted from album liner notes.